 History and Description

-Alabama Whitetail Records is Alabama's record program for whitetail deer.
+Alabama Whitetail Records is Alabama’s record program for whitetail deer.
 AWR also publishes The Alabama Record Book for Whitetail Deer.
-Over 4 decades ago, Alabama Whitetail Records was started by Dennis Campbell in cooperation with the Alabama Wildlife Federation and the AWF's "Big Buck Program".
+Over 4 decades ago, Alabama Whitetail Records was started by Dennis Campbell in cooperation with the Alabama Wildlife Federation and the AWF’s “Big Buck Program”.
 The first Record Book was printed in 1989.
 Since then, new editions have been printed every few years with new stories and trophy whitetails.
 What makes Alabama Whitetail Records so unique is the stories that Dennis and many contributors tracked down to include with each entry into the book.
-Starting in 2015 we steered AWR into new territory by offering an interactive online experience as well as new and exciting publications.
-Subscribe today to enjoy all of the recent additions to AWR.
+Starting in 2015 we steered AWR into new territory by starting the project of adding an interactive online experience.
+We plan on launching it in 2018!

 We wanted to include a more detailed history of how AWR was started and some insight into Dennis’s efforts.
 We decided there was no better way to share this with you than to include Dennis’s own writing from the first Record Book, which we call “the little blue book”.
 Below is the original dedication, acknowledgements, and foreword from 1989.